 - Alberta Parks staff are monitoring high priority water bodies in every region of the province.

-- Two inspection teams are working in Alberta Parks in 2014.
+- Two inspection teams are working in Alberta Parks.
 One team is based in the North East and East Central Regions.
 The other is based in the South and Kananaskis Regions.

-- Aquatic Invasive Species (AIS) Inspectors will provide education at special events.
-They'll also conduct boat inspections at various Alberta Parks boat launches in the province.
+- Aquatic Invasive Species (AIS) Inspectors provide education at special events.
+They also conduct boat inspections at various Alberta Parks boat launches in the province.

-- Conservation Officers and Park Services Rangers are trained in AIS boat inspections.
+- Conservation Officers and Park Services Rangers are trained in boat inspections and decontamination protocols.
 They are ready to respond if Aquatic Invasive Species are detected.

 - Alberta Parks is collaborating with Alberta Environment & Parks and other government and external agencies in these efforts.

-Where do I call to report something suspicous on my boat or equipment or for more information?
+Contacts to report something suspicious on your boat or equipment, or for more information

 - Alberta: 1-855-336-2628 (BOAT)